christianalfoni/christianalfoni.github.io/_posts/2014-09-25-using-flux-with-angular.md

 In traditional Facebook FLUX we would now have to trigger an event to notify the components about an update.
 In Angular JS that is not necessary because of the databinding.
 The state of this store has been attached to the scope of our controller so everything just works.
 We are still honoring the principles of FLUX, the state is only flowing down.

 ### Lets look at some improvements
 Now you have actually seen the whole thing in action.
 Everything from now on will work exactly like this.
 We will only trigger actions and our store handles the state update.
-It is a "one way flow", meaning that all statechanges start at the "top" of your application and are then being acted upon in your stores and further down into your controllers and templates.
+It is a "one way flow", meaning that all statechanges start at the "top" of your application and are then being acted upon in your stores first, then further down into your controllers and finally reflecting any state in the templates.
+We allow for two-way databinding between the template and the controller specific properties, as they are tightly connected and that is where two way databinding should occurr.
+But to change state in a store you must trigger an action.
+That is the important part.

 #### A very short controller
 This is actually the whole controller now: